cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 **Zones** are heterogenous blockchains carrying out the authentication of accounts and transactions, the creation and distribution of tokens, and the execution of changes to the chain.

 **Hubs** connect these so-called zones.
-Hubs are blockchains designed to connect the heterogenous blockchains, i.e. zones.
+Hubs are blockchains designed to connect heterogenous blockchains, i.e. zones.
 Once a zone connects to a hub through an IBC connection, it gets automatic access to the other zones connected to the hub.
 At this point, data and value can be sent and received between the zones without risk, for instance of double-spending tokens.
 This helps reduce the number of chain-to-chain connections that need to be established for interoperability.

 --> Include hotspot image on zones and hubs